SucklessWindows/SucklessWindows/readme.md

 > [!CAUTION]
 > The lastest version of SucklessWindows (4.2024.8) broke due to newest AME Wizard Beta build.
-If you are an advanced user, please follow [this guild](https://github.com/SucklessWindows/SucklessWindows?tab=readme-ov-file#%EF%B8%8F-build) and help us testing new changes.
-If any bug occurs, report it in our Discord server.
+> Summer holiday in Vietnam is about to end, and we have to concentrate on preparing for new school year, I'm afraid that new update cant be released in August.
+So if you are an advanced user, please follow [this guild](https://github.com/SucklessWindows/SucklessWindows?tab=readme-ov-file#%EF%B8%8F-build) and help us testing new changes.
+Any bug occurs? report it in our Discord server.

 ![banner](https://github.com/TheOnlyChuon/SW-Fork/blob/main/.github/Uni-SucklessWindows.png?raw=true)
 An open-source and lightweight modification method to Windows, designed to optimize performance, privacy and usability.